croustibzh/mean-contactlist-angular2/README.md

-Third push to trigger automatic build and then pipeline
+Fourth push to trigger automatic build and then pipeline

 ##MeanContactlistAngular2